dd32/td-gh-ex/readme.txt

 -!
 Note that top row menu area does NOT SUPPORT DROP-DOWN MENUS!
 This is a static inline menu only.

 == Change Log ==
+= 1.4 =
+* changed some widget styles in footer widgets
+* added edit link inline to author link
+* fixed menu navigation errors for drop down primary menu
+* fixed sidebar on archive template
+* created infinite lists row for menu top row menu
+* added img width parameters
+* fixed prefix in theme options
+* removed imported font, was not focused in some browsers
+* improved margins on ul and ol lists in entry content
-= 1.3 =
+* corrected name space in options file for email option = 1.3 =
 * updates on small screen sizes
 = 1.2 =